Napster (streaming service)

-Napster is a music streaming service based in Seattle, Washington.
+Napster is a music streaming service based in Seattle, Washington, United States.

+Until 2016, the service was known domestically as Rhapsody before rebranding as Napster, the same name brand that was used by Roxio's Napster.
+On March 25, 2025, it was sold to Infinite Reality.

+Overview

 Napster started as an audio search engine named Aladdin that was purchased by Listen.com in May 2001 and became the basis for its new streaming service, called Rhapsody, that launched in December of the same year.

 Based on the Open Music Model principles, Rhapsody was the first streaming on-demand music subscription service to offer unlimited access to a large library of digital music for a flat monthly fee.
-In August 2003, internet media behemoth RealNetworks, anticipating the launch of Apple's iTunes store, acquired Rhapsody.
+In August 2003, internet media company RealNetworks, anticipating the launch of Apple's iTunes Store, acquired Rhapsody.

 On April 6, 2010, Rhapsody relaunched as a standalone company, separate from former parent RealNetworks.
-Downloaded files come with restrictions on their use, enforced by Helix, Rhapsody's version of digital rights management enforced on AAC+ or WMA files.

-On August 25, 2020, Rhapsody International and the Napster name were sold to virtual reality concerts company MelodyVR for $70 million, which renamed itself Napster Group PLC following the takeover.
+On August 25, 2020, Rhapsody International and the Napster name were sold for $70 million to virtual reality concerts company MelodyVR, which renamed itself Napster Group PLC following the takeover.

 On May 10, 2022, Napster was sold to Hivemind and Algorand.
+Since 2025, it belongs to Infinite Reality.

 History

 Early days

+Rhapsody started as Listen.com in 1999, a music search engine, founded by Rob Reid, and a core founding team of Nick Tangborn, Sean Ryan, Dave Williams, Ranah Edelin and Niranjan Nagar.
+Listen.com developed an exhaustive music database allowing it not only serve content references for all the major bands, but also developed a key technology allowing it to link to music legally available on the web that fans of major bands and artists would enjoy.
+This allowed it to syndicate music search for all the major search portals.

-In 1999, Tim Bratton, J.P.
+Also in 1999, Tim Bratton, J.P.
 Lester, Sylvain Rebaud, Alexandre Brouaux, Nick Sincaglia and Dave Lampton were working on a new streaming audio engine.
 This engine was commercially deployed in the TuneTo.com customized radio service, and was also used in their "celestial jukebox" prototype, called Aladdin.

+Listen.com acquired TuneTo.com in 2000 and integrated the music database, along with the core technology from TuneTo.com to create the foundation of the Rhapsody music service.